 Similarly, drug rehabilitation should always be handled by a professional used to dealing with drug detoxification – whether from drugs such as marijuana, which are seen in a less dangerous light, to prescription drug addiction arising from long-term medical dependency, or class A drugs such as heroin.
 The first step in drug rehab will be detox, and that may well require medical support in the form of substitute pharmaceuticals, available only on prescription.
 A residential clinic is usually the safest place for this treatment process.

 For alcohol or drug rehab to be successful, a personalised treatment programme will be required.
 While addiction's effects are broadly similar, every individual has their own psychological, financial, professional and personal circumstances which will influence the route their drug rehabilitation treatment should take.
 Therapy is an absolutely integral feature in all alcohol and drug rehab programmes – and any other addiction rehabilitation for that matter – though the ratios of group-based therapy and one-to-one therapy with a psychologist or trained counsellor will depend entirely on the individual.
 Therapy treatments like these get to the root of an addict's behaviour, identifying the causes and making recovery a more manageable process.
 Rehabilitation's effectiveness is ultimately in the hands of the addict and their own will to succeed, but without the right team helping them, the odds on successful self-treatment are next to non-existent.
-So contact Rehab Helper now for sound, impartial advice on rehabilitation clinics, treatments, therapy and the most advisable course of addiction rehab treatment.
+So contact UK Rehab now for sound, confidential advice on rehabilitation clinics, treatments, therapy and the most advisable course of addiction rehab treatment.

 If someone you know has taken their love of alcohol too far, you may find it difficult to broach the subject of rehab with them, or they may refuse to accept that they are an alcoholic or need any form of help.
 Even if they recognise their addiction, rehab may be too scary a prospect and they may want to detox alone.
 But we advocate controlled rehab for alcoholics – because depending on the extent of the alcohol dependency, there's a serious risk to the drinker's physical health if the alcohol detoxification isn't strictly monitored by medical personnel in a professional clinic that specialises in rehab for alcoholism.

 What's more, there are alcohol rehab programmes for everyone, regardless of budget, from 5-star luxury rehabilitation centres to more affordable private clinics or local community-based rehab for alcoholics.
-Most importantly at this stage, at Rehab Helper we offer a free addiction assessment to determine the scale and risk of alcoholism.
+Most importantly at this stage, at UK Rehab we offer a free addiction assessment to determine the scale and risk of alcoholism.
 There's nothing to lose from contacting us, and everything to lose by ignoring the situation.